 Step 1: Toggle on the WP Ultimo Integration

-Inside your sites configuration modal, click through to the Multisite settings tab and click the toggle to on.
+Inside your websites configuration modal, click through to the Multisite settings tab and click the toggle to on.

 Your GridPane-Ultimo integration is now complete.

 The GP-CLI for activating our Ultimo integration is detailed below.
-Pro users, please ensure you have read and understood the notice in the green box above.
+Pro and Panel users, please ensure you have read and understood the notice in the green box above.

 On your server, enter the following (replace site.url with your domain name):